PASSPORTS & VISAS

 Domestic flights:

-Egypt-Air with its fleet of Aircrafts having regular scheduled flights between the following cities:
+Egypt-Air with its fleet of aircraft has regularly scheduled flights between the following cities:

 From To & vice versa